A Spectral Multiplier Theorem associated with a Schr\"odinger Operator: Introduction

 \subsection{Statement of the main theorem}

-We establish a spectral multiplier theorem associated with a Schr\"odinger operator $H=-\Delta+V$ in $\mathbb{R}^3$ for a large class of short-range potentials $V(x)$.
-Precisely, we assume that $V\in\mathcal{K}_0\cap L^{3/2,\infty}$, where $\mathcal{K}_0$ is the norm closure of bounded, compactly supported functions with respect to the \textit{global Kato norm}
+In this paper, we establish a H\"ormander type spectral multiplier theorem for a Schr\"odinger operator $H=-\Delta+V$ in $\mathbb{R}^3$, provided that $V$ is contained in a large class of short range potentials.
+Precisely, we assume that $V$ is contained in $\mathcal{K}_0\cap L^{3/2,\infty}$, where $\mathcal{K}_0$ is the norm closure of bounded, compactly supported functions with respect to the \textit{global Kato norm}